 I introduced the bipartisan Chesapeake Bay Program Reauthorization Act, which would authorize more funding for crucial EPA cleanup efforts in the Bay watershed.
-My bill passed the House unanimously on February 5, 2020.
-Its text has also been included in the America’s Conservation Enhancement Act, a bipartisan bill that would invest in wetland conservation throughout North America, proving how important this legislation is to the Commonwealth and our region.
+On October 30, 2020, President Trump signed my bill into law as part of the America’s Conservation Enhancement Act.
+The America’s Conservation Enhancement Act is a bipartisan bill that will invest in wetland conservation throughout North America, proving how important this legislation is to the Commonwealth and our region.

 In addition to preserving our waterways, we must also protect and conserve public lands and wildlife.
 That is why I cosponsored and voted for the Great American Outdoors Act, which was signed into law on August 4, 2020.
 This legislation will permanently fund the Land and Water Conservation Fund (LWCF), as well as improve and make necessary upgrades to our renowned national parks.
 Over the last four decades, Virginia has received nearly $360.8 million from the LWCF, supporting projects in the Chincoteague National Wildlife Refuge, the Eastern Shore National Wildlife Refuge, and Virginia battlefields like Yorktown.
 Permanently funding the LWCF was a major bipartisan win for Virginia’s national parks and battlefields.

 More on Environment